Start: September 2018

-Because the placenta supplies nutrients to the baby to help it grow, a problem with the way the placenta is working is a very common reason that babies do not grow properly.
+Because the placenta supplies nutrients to the baby to help it grow, any problems with the placenta can mean that babies do not grow properly.

 Placentas of growth restricted babies found to be less effective